Summer Camp Sexual Abuse Cases

 Summer Camps must never allow children to be sexually abused.

 Parents trust those who run children’s camps to ensure the safety and well-being of their kids while they attend.
 This includes properly screening, hiring, training, and supervising counselors and staff to prevent abusers and acts of abuse from causing irreparable physical, psychological, and emotional harm to the campers in their care.
-For decades, all Camps have known that they needed to have strong abuse prevention policies in place.
+For decades, all camps have known that they needed to have strong abuse prevention policies in place.
 When a camp and its leadership fail to meet this fundamental responsibility, they can and should be held accountable.
-At Berman & Simmons, our lawyers specialize in working with survivors of childhood or adolescent sexual abuse, including those who experienced such trauma at an overnight or day camp.
-With empathy, compassion, and a deep appreciation of the courage it takes for victims to come forward, we fight to get sexual abuse victims the justice they deserve and the compensation that can help them move forward.

 Lack of Standards and Oversight Leaves Campers Vulnerable to Predators

-For example, eight states have no licensing requirements for overnight camps, and in 18 states, there are no mandatory background checks for counselors and other employees.
+In the past, many states had no licensing requirements for overnight camps, and even to this day there are no mandatory background checks for counselors and other employees in many states.
 Combine this lack of oversight with thousands of kids away from home, unsupervised by parents, and in unfamiliar environments.
 It is easy to see why sexual predators gravitate towards summer camps to have unsupervised access to vulnerable and vulnerable and impressionable children.

 Protecting Campers: Essential Steps for Preventing Sexual Abuse at Children’s Camps